 “Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience.
 Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.” —Colossians 3:12-14 NIV

-There is a shifting and shaking and an unsettling that is occurring throughout the Church—as well as around the world. the world.
+There is an unsettling that is occurring throughout the Church—as well as around the world. the world.
 God is preparing to reestablish His divine order—His Kingdom on the earth.
 God has not withdrawn His Hand from human affairs.
 He is actively sifting and shifting His people—drawing them into their places to accomplish His preordained purposes.

 Unity in a time of uncertainty is what’s lacking in our nation (the U.S.) which professes to be “one nation under God.”
 I’m reminded of the phrase “united we stand, divided we fall” that inspires unity among people working together collectively for the common good.
 A similar phrase also appears in the New Testament – translated into English from the Greek in Mark 3:25 as “And if a house be divided against itself, that house cannot stand”.
 Similar verses of the New Testament include Matthew 12:25 (“And Jesus knew their thoughts, and said unto them, Every kingdom divided against itself is brought to desolation; and every city or house divided against itself shall not stand“) and Luke 11:17 (“But he, knowing their thoughts, said unto them, Every kingdom divided against itself is brought to desolation; and a house divided against a house falleth.”).
 I believe this concept originated from Jesus’ statements in the New Testament.